The Basics of a Slip & Fall Insurance Claim

 The Basic Elements of Your Claim

-To be able to submit a slip and fall claim, the following basic elements must be present:
+To be able to submit a Slip & Fall Insurance claim, the following basic elements must be present:

 - There was a tripping hazard or unsafe condition on the property (where guests typically walk or could be expected to walk).